General Journals

 Dimension Code linked to Amount columns

-The app disables concatenation for the Amount field when you enable this feature on a template.
+When this feature is enabled, the app disables concatenation for the Amount field on that template.

 Check for Empty Batch